Soil sterilization

 25 | 130 |

-When maintained for 30 minutes, the steam in the autoclave penetrate the soil and killed various organisms at different temperature.
+When maintained for 30 minutes, the steam in the autoclave penetrates the soil and kills various organisms at different temperatures.

 Temperature (°C) | Organisms killed |